xianggebenben/GraphSL/paper.md

 |     Memetracker    |  7,884 | 47,911 |     12.154     |             Yes            |
 |        Digg        | 15,912 | 78,649 |      9.885     |             Yes            |

+Table: (\#tab:statistics) The statistics of eight datasets.

- All datasets are outlined below:
+ Aside from methods, we also provide eight benchmark datasets to faciltateAll datasets are outlined below:

  1. Karate [@lusseau2003bottlenose].
 Karate contains the social ties among the members of a university karate club.